mrbusche/backseatfan.com/_posts/2010-04-18-kevin-garnett-elbows-quentin-richardson.md

   <blockquote>
     <p>
-      &#8220;I was trying to get over there to take the ball out of bounds and he started to talk to me so I talked back.
+      "I was trying to get over there to take the ball out of bounds and he started to talk to me so I talked back.
 I don't have any business talking to him.
 He was on the ground crying.
-I don't know what was going on, two actresses over there, that's what they are &#8230; They're not those characters they portray.
+I don't know what was going on, two actresses over there, that's what they are ?
+They're not those characters they portray.
 They're not who they say they are.
-Garnett and Pierce, they're good basketball players, and that's about it &#8230; Sometimes [Pierce] falls like he's about to be out for the season and then he gets right up &#8230; I don't like them, and they know it.&#8221;
+Garnett and Pierce, they're good basketball players, and that's about it ?
+Sometimes [Pierce] falls like he's about to be out for the season and then he gets right up ?
+I don't like them, and they know it."
     </p>
   </blockquote>